Health - Hearts

 Murmurs are generally caused when;

-* the valves of the heart, operating as one-way valves, “leaks”.
+* The valves of the heart, operating as one-way valves, “leaks”.
 The blood thus flows forwards AND squirts backwards with every heartbeat.
 This creates the characteristic sound of a heart murmur,

 * a valve is abnormally narrowed, pinching the blood flow